shauryagoel/ray-tracer-in-one-weekend/src/README.md

 Scattering reflected rays evenly about the hemisphere produces a good soft diffuse model, but, this is not accurate representation of the diffuse surfaces.
 A better representation is the **Lambertian Distribution**.
 This distribution scatters the reflected rays in a manner directly proportional to $\cos(\phi)$, where $\phi$ is the angle between the reflected ray and the surface normal.
 This means that a reflected ray is most likely to scatter in a direction near the surface normal, and less likely to scatter in directions away from the normal.

 To generate samples from this distribution, we add a random unit vector to the normal vector.
 Note that this does not produce exact Lambertian distribution.

+### Section 9.5

+The spheres generated before appears to be darker than they should be even though they have 50% reflectance.
+This is because computer programs assume that an image is **Gamma Corrected** before being written to an image file.
+Images that are stored to disk without any transformation are said to be in **Linear Space**, and images with transformations applied are said to be in **Gamma Space**.

+To solve this, we apply a transform to convert our 0 to 1 image values from Linear space to Gamma space.
+This means taking an exponent of $1/gamma$ for each of the R, G and B components.
+As a simple approximation, we use the **Gamma 2** as our transform to go from gamma space to linear space.
+Inverse of "gamma 2" is just a square root.